 Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outlines of these people?
+Can you fit the tangram pieces into the outline of Granma T?

 Can you fit the tangram pieces into the outline of the rocket?